puppetlabs/puppet-docs/source/upgrade/upgrade_code_workflow.md

 ## Example issues and their fixes

-The Catalog Preview tool maintains a list of common breaking changes that you should be aware of when moving from Puppet 3 to Puppet 4.
-The list is available here: <https://github.com/puppetlabs/puppetlabs-catalog_preview#migration-warnings>
+The catalog preview module maintains [a list of common breaking changes](https://github.com/puppetlabs/puppetlabs-catalog_preview#migration-warnings) that you should be aware of when moving from Puppet 3 to Puppet 4.

-Documentation on most known Puppet 3 to 4 changes is also available here: <https://docs.puppet.com/puppet/latest/reference/lang_updating_manifests.html>
+You should also run through the checklist on [updating 3.x manifests for 4.x](./updating_manifests.html).

 For some real-word examples of common types of issues you may encounter, and examples for how to fix them, refer to the following sections.

-### Example: Unquoted File modes (MIGRATE4_AMBIGUOUS_NUMBER)
+### Example: Unquoted file modes (MIGRATE4_AMBIGUOUS_NUMBER)

 File modes need to go in quotes in Puppet 4.
-Actually, puppet-lint, run with the --fix flag, will automatically update these for you.
+If you do a `puppet-lint` run with the `--fix` option, it automatically updates these for you.

 ### Example: File "source" of a single-item array

-Did you realize you can give the File resource an array for "source" and it uses whatever one it finds first?
+You can give the File resource an array for "source" and it uses whichever one it finds first.
 Sites that use this trick extensively will sometimes just always use an array, even if it's a single-item array.
-The migration tools will kick out a warning that can be ignored.
-(Use the --excludes flag detailed above.)
+The migration tools kick out a warning that can be ignored.
+(Use the `--excludes` option detailed above.)

 ````puppet
 file { '/etc/flarghies.conf':